-In addition to the main role in supporting the judiciary, forces of law, witness protection and the emergency services, and promoting the relevance of the Shrievalty, John Hudson OBE DL also focuses on:
+In addition to the main role in supporting the judiciary, forces of law, witness protection and the emergency services, and promoting the relevance of the Shrievalty, Wade Lyn also focuses on:

-• Young people: promoting cohesion amongst the current generation and addressing under-representation of diverse communities.
+- Young people: promoting cohesion amongst the current generation and addressing under-representation of diverse communities.

 Although the County of the West Midlands has only existed since 1974, the settlements of the West Midlands have long been important centres of commerce and industry as well as developing a good local infrastructure.
 Coventry was one of England’s most important cities during the Middle Ages, with its prosperity built upon wool and cloth manufacture.
 Birmingham and Wolverhampton have a tradition of industry dating back to the 16th century, when small metal-working industries developed.
 Birmingham was also known for its manufacture of small arms, whereas Wolverhampton became a centre of lock manufacture and brass working.
 The coal and iron ore deposits of the Black Country area provided a ready source of raw materials.
 The area grew rapidly during the Industrial Revolution, and by the 20th century had grown into one large conurbation.
 Coventry was slower to develop, but by the early 20th century, it had become an important centre of bicycle and car manufacture.

 The West Midlands differs from most other counties in many ways.
 It is a largely urban county with three cities (Coventry, Birmingham and Wolverhampton) and four metropolitan boroughs (Dudley, Sandwell, Solihull and Walsall.
 It is a young county, dating from 1974, and also a richly diverse county.

 Wade Lyn is honoured to have been appointed High Sheriff for the West Midlands this year.
 During the year he will aim to focus on opportunities for young people, in particular those from under-represented communities.